This post may contain affiliate links. Read our disclosure here.

 If you have multiple students who all want to learn from the same teacher or at the same music school, negotiate for discounts.
-Most teachers and schools are more than willing to try to compromise to give you a discount for more than one student.
+Many teachers and schools already have policies in place to give you a discount for more than one student.

 Reduce the frequency of lessons